-- The eligible elector arrives at the polling station and is greeted by the Constable; - The Constable will direct the elector to either the Voters List Officer (if the elector has brought his/her Voter Information Card and all of the information is correct), or to the Poll Revision Officer (if the elector did not bring his/her Voter Information Card, needs to update his/her information, or must be added to the List of Electors; - The Voters List Officer will require the elector to state their name and address, and then locate the name on the computerized or paper List of Electors.
-Once the name is found, the elector will be struck off as voting, and be given a Voting Token, a slip of paper with the elector's ballot style, electoral district and polling division, Voter ID number, and the Voters List Officer's initials. - The Poll Revision Officer will require the elector to state their name and address, and then locate the name on the computerized or paper List of Electors.
-Information may be updated on the List of Electors, or an eligible elector may be added to the List of Electors.
-Once the name is found, updated, or added, the elector will be struck off as voting, and be given a Voter Token.
+- The eligible elector arrives at the polling station and is greeted by the Constable; - The Constable will direct the elector to either the Voters List Officer (if the elector has brought their Voter Information Card and all of the information is correct), or to the Poll Revision Officer (if the elector did not bring their Voter Information Card, needs to update their information, or must be added to the List of Electors; - The Voters List Officer will require the elector to state their name and address, and then locate the name on the computerized or paper List of Electors.
+Once the name is found, the elector will be struck off as voting, and be given a Voting Token, a slip of paper with the elector's ballot style, electoral region and polling division, Voter ID, and the Voters List Officer's initials. - The Poll Revision Officer will require the elector to state their name and address, and then locate the name on the computerized or paper List of Electors.
+Information will be updated on the List of Electors if it is incorrect.
+An eligible elector may be added to the List of Electors if they present identification showing their name, current address, and signature, or are vouched for by another elector.
+Once the name is found, updated, or added, the elector will be struck off as voting, and be given a Voting Token.

-- Both the Voters List Officer and Poll Revision Officer will direct the elector to the next available - The Ballot Issuing Officer will ask for the Voter Token from the elector and prepare the ballot.
+- In local government general elections, an elector from a given polling division may choose to vote for a district education councillor for either the English or French school district at the time of voting.
+In addition, there may be other contests on the same ballot, such as a Regional Health Authority board member or plebiscite.
+If an elector is required to make a choice as to which ballot is desired, they must declare their choice to the Voters List Officer or Poll Revision Officer before receiving a Voting Token. - Both the Voters List Officer and Poll Revision Officer will direct the elector to the next available Ballot Issuing Officer. - The Ballot Issuing Officer will ask for the Voter Token from the elector and prepare the ballot.
 The Ballot Issuing Officer will initial the ballot, and write the elector's polling division number on the top of the ballot. - The Ballot Issuing Officer will then explain to the elector how to mark the ballot, and explain what to do if the elector makes a mistake.
-If the elector makes a mistake, they can return to the Ballot Issuing Officer to exchange the mismarked ballot (now called a 'Spoiled Ballot') with a new ballot. - The Ballot Issuing Officer will then place the ballot into a secrecy sleeve and direct the elector to the Voting Screens. - The elector will mark his/her ballot in private.
+If the elector makes a mistake, they can return to the Ballot Issuing Officer to exchange the mismarked ballot (now called a 'Spoiled Ballot') with a new ballot.

-Ballot Issuing Officer.

-• The elector may be assisted by a friend (who must first take an oath and may only assist one elector in an election), by an interpreter (who must first take an oath and may assist more than one elector in an election), or by an election officer (who may assist more than one elector in an elector in an election).

-• The elector will replace the ballot in the secrecy sleeve and go to where the ballot box is located.
+- The Ballot Issuing Officer will then place the ballot into a secrecy sleeve and direct the elector to the Voting Screens. - The elector will mark their ballot in private. - The elector may be assisted by a friend (who must first take an oath and may only assist one elector in an election), by an interpreter (who must first take an oath and may assist more than one elector in an election), or by an election officer (who may assist more than one elector in an elector in an election). - The elector will replace the ballot in the secrecy sleeve and go to where the ballot box is located.